Dele Alli: Everton sign Spurs midfielder permanently in a deal that could cost £40m

-Dele Alli has joined Everton permanently from Tottenham in a deal that could cost up to £40m.
+Dele Alli has joined Everton permanently from Tottenham on Deadline Day in a deal that could cost up to £40million.

 Alli has joined the Toffees on a two-and-a-half-year deal as he looks to reignite his stalling career at Goodison Park.